Venerable Justly Hill1

 M, #109487, b. circa 1330, d.
 May 1384

-On 26 May 1342 he inherited the vast Douglas family estates from his uncle, Hugh Douglas.1 He murdered Sir William Douglas in August 1353, without male issue.3 In August 1353 he slew his kinsman, William Douglas.1 He fought in the Battle of Poitiers on 19 September 1356, where he was wounded.1 As a result of his marriage, William Douglas, 1st Earl of Douglas was styled as Earl of Mar before 13 November 1357.
+On 26 May 1342 he inherited the vast Douglas family estates from his uncle, Hugh Douglas.1 He murdered Sir William Douglas in August 1353, without male issue.3 In August 1353 he slew his kinsman, William Douglas.1 He fought in the Battle of Poitiers on 19 September 1356, where he was wounded.1 After his marriage, William Douglas, 1st Earl of Douglas was styled as Earl of Mar before 13 November 1357.
 He was created 1st Earl of Douglas [Scotland] on 26 January 1357/58.2 He held the office of Warden of the Marches.2 He has an extensive biographical entry in the Dictionary of Nationary Biography.4

 Children of William Douglas, 1st Earl of Douglas and Margaret, Countess of Mar